mozillascience/studyGroup/lessons/python_debugging/lesson.md

 There are a few tools for this.

 Fist, stack traces.
-These are the messages the Python interpretter gives when there's an uncaught exception.
+These are the messages the Python interpreter gives when there's an uncaught exception.
 At first, they may seem cryptic, but it's pretty straight-forward.
 From bottom to top, the trace prints:

  - the error type and message (e.g. SyntaxError, IndexError, ...)
  - [the line in which the error happened]
  - the function in which the error happened, along with the filename and line number
  - The filename, line number, and function that called the function with the error (and all the way up the stack)

-I'll show an example of this with a partially working `splitter` function.
+We'll see an example of this with a partially working `splitter` function.

 ### Print debugging ###
 Sometimes the stack trace isn't enough, like when a function returns the wrong value, or you're not sure if a loop is behaving properly.
-The quick fallback for this is to insert print statements wherever you're unsure of the value.
+The quick fall-back for this is to insert print statements wherever you're unsure of the value.

-We'll demo this with a broken average-taking function.
+Let's do a little debugging of a broken average-taking function.

 ### Using `pdb` ###